Images of one of our past no cost Project Citizen professional Development.

 Project Citizen Correlates Well With Common Core Standards for Literacy in History/Social Studies

 Project Citizen Assists In Meeting the NH Curriculum Frameworks For Social Studies

-If you are interested in using this program in the classroom, please e-mail Law Related Education Coordinator, Robin E. Knippers for curriculum materials, or call her at 603-715-3259.
+If you are interested in using this program in the classroom, please reach out to the NH Bar Association through our contact us page for curriculum materials.